k9mail/k9mail-docs/docs/en/current/settings/account.md

 **Note:** This is only available for IMAP accounts.

-### Enable server search
-Enable this setting to be able to search messages on the server.

-Right now K-9 Mail only allows you to perform a remote search after doing a local search in a folder, i.e. starting a search from the folder list or the account list won't let you search the server.

-**Note:** Currently only the subject and sender of remote messages are searched.

 ### Server search limit
 Here you can specify how many search results are downloaded.